mirrorn-k/nomurakamotu.jp-wordpress/wordpress/wp-content/plugins/smart-custom-fields/readme.txt

 2. Post edit page.

 == Changelog ==

+= 5.0.4 =
+* Fixed a bug in v5.0.1 and later where JavaScript related to the TinyMCE editor did not work properly in Firefox.

+= 5.0.3 =
+* Fixed a bug that caused a fatal error when using `SCF::add_options_page()`.

+= 5.0.2 =
+* Fixed a Notice error regarding translation.
+* Fixed xss vulnerability.
+* Fixed an issue where WYSIWYG fields were not working properly in the block editor.
+* Fixed an issue where sorting would not work properly when multiple field groups were set on the same options page and Post Attributes > Order was specified.

+= 5.0.0 =
+* WordPress 6.4 or higher is now required.
+* PHP 7.4 or higher is now required.
+* Security fix.

 = 4.2.2 =
 * Fix fatal error that occurred when using with bogo.